RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-endorse-connections-skills-if-someone-message-you.md

 ![Keywords for autoresponder](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Keywords-for-autoresponder.png)

+## Total skills
+In Total skills option enter total number of users’ skills you want to endorse.

 ### Reply message
 Enter your reply message that will be sent once endorsement is done.
 You can use **@name** for entire name, **@firstName** for first name and **@lastName** for last name of the user.
 These short codes are case-sensitive.